-The estimated fair value of cash and cash equivalents, restricted cash, principal payments receivable, accrued interest receivable, repurchase agreements, accrued interest payable and accounts payable and other liabilities generally approximates their carrying value as of December 31, 2010 and 2009, due to the short-term nature of these financial instruments.
+The estimated fair value of cash and cash equivalents, restricted cash, accrued interest receivable, net repurchase agreements, accrued interest payable and accounts payable and other liabilities generally approximates their carrying value as of December 31, 2011 and 2010, due to the short-term nature of these financial instruments.

 It is impractical to estimate the fair value of the Company's junior subordinated notes.
 Currently, there is a limited market for these types of instruments and the Company is unable to ascertain what interest rates would be available to the Company for similar financial instruments.
-Information regarding carrying amounts, effective interest rates and maturity dates for these instruments is presented in Note 8 to the financial statements.
+Information regarding carrying amount, effective interest rate and maturity date for these instruments is presented in Note 8 to the financial statements.